strimzi/strimzi-kafka-oauth/examples/README-authz.md

     ClusterManager of cluster2 Group has full access to topics on cluster2

 If we take a closer look at the `Dev Team A can write ...` permission definition, we see that it combines a resource called `Topic:x_*`, scopes `Describe` and `Write`, and `Dev Team A` policy.
-Let's click on `Dev Team A` policy.
-We see that it matches all users that have a realm role called `Dev Team A`.
+If we click on the `Dev Team A` policy, we see that it matches all users that have a realm role called `Dev Team A`.

-Similarly, the `Dev Team B ...` permissions perform matching using `Dev Team B` policy which also uses realm role to match allowed users - in this case those with realm role `Dev Team B`.
+Similarly, the `Dev Team B ...` permissions perform matching using the `Dev Team B` policy which also uses realm role to match allowed users - in this case those with realm role `Dev Team B`.
 The `Dev Team B ...` permissions grant users `Describe` and `Read` on `Topic:x_*`, and `Group:x_*` resources, effectively giving matching users and clients the ability to read from topics, and update the consumed offsets for topics and consumer groups that have names starting with 'x_'.

 ## Targeting Permissions - Clients and Roles vs. Users and Groups